What are the programs objectives?

-No individual ACA member is able to access more than $10,000 of program funding.
+No individual ACA Member will be able to access more than $10,000 in program funding.

 Who is eligible to fill a club role?

-- Past players (who are current or eligible ACA Members) with a desire to identify, coach and develop players within the Australian Cricket Pathway.
+Past players (who are current or eligible ACA Members) with a desire to identify, instruct and inspire players within the Australian Cricket Pathway

 What are the potential roles?